Pediatric nurse complete career guide

-There are opportunities to further your education in this career by pursuing a MSN, although this degree is not required to become a pediatric nurse.
-There are several pathways to obtain this degree depending on the level of education previously acquired.
+Although not required to become a pediatric nurse, there are opportunities to further your education in this career by pursuing an MSN.
+There are several pathways to obtain this graduate degree depending on the level of education previously acquired.

-With BSN, coursework would involve an additional 2 years of study.
+With a BSN, coursework entails an additional 2 years of study.
 Depending on the school, tuition could cost between $35,000 and $60,000.
-Coursework helps develop specific skills at a higher level.
-This may include:
+Coursework helps develop specific skills at a higher level, and generally includes: